-New operators that have not defined or can’t communicate their vision or purpose, will find it difficult to create the kind of climate that supports teamwork and dedication to excellence during the startup phase of any new restaurant.
+New operators that cannot communicate their vision or purpose will find it difficult to create a climate that supports teamwork and a dedication to excellence.

-6. Believing You’ll Start Making Money On Opening Day
+- Believing You’ll Start Making Money on Opening Day

 The odds are stacked against this happening.
-Even the best run chain restaurants, whom open restaurants for a living, factor into their startup budgets an allowance for funding operating deficits for up to 2 to 3 months after the restaurant opens.
-It usually takes time to build sales volume to an adequate level.
+Even the most successful chain restaurants factor in an allowance into their startup budgets to fund operating deficits for up to 3 months after the restaurant opens.
+It will take time to build sales volume to an adequate level.

 Having an experienced real estate professional implement a time period of rent abatement during lease negotiations is a good way to mitigate this problem.

-Franchised restaurants start out with detailed recipes, checklists and procedures to do everything from prepping the lettuce, to cleaning the restrooms to closing out the cashier.
-In new independent restaurants, it’s often making it up as you go.
+Franchise restaurants begin with detailed recipes, checklists, and procedures.
+These cover everything from prepping lettuce to cleaning restrooms and closing out the cashier.
+However, new independent restaurants often improvise as they go along.

-There are few things worse than being slammed with more business that you can possibly handle on day one.
-With so many restaurants, the public’s first impression can easily be their last.
-Soft, quiet openings are the way to go.
+A major pitfall for new restaurants is being overwhelmed with more business than they can handle on the first day.
+Given the sheer number of restaurant choices available, a customer’s initial experience can easily become their lasting impression.
+Therefore, soft, quiet openings are the way to go.
 Get your act together before you tell the world.

-3. Accepting A Secondary Location To Save On Rent
+- Accepting A Secondary Location to Save On Rent

-Location can be vital to restaurant visibility and attracting customers, so you want to make sure that you are in a location that is highly visible and accessible to your target market.
-A good location can catch the eye of a hungry potential customer and bring in extra business outside of what your marketing provides.
-Don’t settle for the second choice location that’s slightly off the beaten path because it often results in spending all that and more on advertising in an attempt to get noticed and bring in more business.
+Location can be vital to restaurant visibility and attracting customers, so you want to make sure that you are located somewhere that is highly visible and accessible to your target market.
+A good location can catch the eye of hungry potential customers and bring in extra business outside of what your marketing provides.
+Don’t settle for the second choice location that’s slightly off the beaten path because it often results in spending more on advertising in an attempt to get noticed and bring in more business.

 Partnering with a knowledgeable tenant advisory real estate company will help you avoid this potential pitfall.